mhssamadani/ErgoProfitSharingDapp/README.md

+# Ergo Profit-Sharing DApp
+This repository contains the proposed solution for the profit-sharing problem that can be used as a service for other available dApps.
+You can find the scripts and testing scenarios [here](./src/main/scala/staking/Scripts.scala).
+In the following, we explain our proposed solution, its components, and the usage scenarios.

 ## Components

 Our solution consists of some components that we briefly describe here, and then we explain their relationships and detailed scenarios.
 We tried to use the "*x box*" phrase when there is a unique box in the network with the *x* contract and the "*y contract*" when several boxes are guarded with the *y* contract.